cisagov/ScubaGear/baselines/aad.md

     - Federal Personal Identity Verification (PIV) card (Federated from agency Active Directory or other identity provider)
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.AAD.4.3v1
-- If phishing-resistant MFA cannot be used, an MFA method from the list below SHALL be used in the interim:
+If phishing-resistant MFA cannot be used, an MFA method from the list below SHALL be used in the interim:

   - Microsoft Authenticator (Push Notifications)